Frequently Asked Questions

 Non-profit/governmental organization?

-A limited number of booth spaces are available to non-profit/ governmental groups which:
+A limited number of booth spaces are available to non-profit/ governmental groups.
+For more info, visit here.

 Volunteer?

-Over 700 Volunteers are need each summer, before, during and after the even to produce the Festival for the Eno.
-Visit https://www.enofest.org/volunteer-2022 for more info or to register.
+Over 900 Volunteers are needed each summer: before, during, and after the event to produce the Festival for the Eno.
+For more info or to register, visit here.
 Volunteers gain free admission to the Festival.